-New First-Year Students - letters mailed by April 15th.
+New First-Year Students - available via student portal by February 19.

-New Transfer Students - letters mailed on a rolling basis.
+New Transfer Students - available via student portal on rolling basis.

-Returning Students - letters mailed by June 30th.
+Returning Students - available via student portal by June 30.

 Can I Borrow Less On A Particular Loan Program Than What Is Listed On My Financial Aid Award Letter?